 The easiest way to contact an alumna to write you a letter is to start asking around among your friends and family.
 Ask your neighbors, your friends’ mothers, your mother’s friends, and your teachers at school!
 If they are not members of a sorority, they may be able to put you in contact with someone who is.
 Another option is to contact an Alumnae Panhellenic Association in your area for assistance with securing a recommendation.
 The alumnae member writing the letter should know that her chapter forms are available through her National Offices, her national magazine, and the chapter’s national website.
 Once you have determined who can write you recommendations, supply these women with information about yourself that they can include.
 We suggest providing a résumé and a photo of yourself, as well as a pre-stamped and addressed envelope to the woman writing your Letter of Recommendation to ensure the recommendation reaches the intended destination.

 The alumna writing your recommendation letter should mail it, or email it, directly to the respective sorority’s P.O.
 Box, mailing address or email address that each chapter has provided.
-Below is a list of all 13 Panhellenic sororities and their respective addresses.
+A list of addresses for the 12 Panhellenic sororities will also be included in the Recruitment Guidebook you receive.